 However the major causes for population decline- habitat loss and fragmentation - are less direct and if anything, more difficult to mitigate.
 With a burgeoning human population already surpassing 19 million and the territorial constraints inherent in island ecosystems, the destruction of leopard habitat for human use is more evident than ever.
 That there is a concerted effort in the country to become self-sufficient, especially in the production of rice, compounds the problem of human/leopard interactions as more and more land area is converted into paddy for agricultural utilization.
 Maintaining a balance between the needs of the people of Sri Lanka and the requirements of the island’s wildlife is a fundamental goal for the WWCT.

-Devising a balanced conservation strategy for the Sri Lankan leopard is becoming more and more important and it is hoped that by gaining insight into the demography, range use and behaviour patterns of the leopards this study can provide an initial, solid groundwork from which informed and progressive decisions can be made.
+Devising a balanced conservation strategy for the Sri Lankan leopard is becoming more and more important and it is hoped that by gaining insight into the demography, range use and behavior patterns of the leopards this study can provide an initial, solid groundwork from which informed and progressive decisions can be made.
 For the habitat of the leopard is fast disappearing and if this remarkable species is to be preserved in the remaining habitable pockets an increased understanding of them is essential.

 In Sri Lanka it is the elephant (Elephus maximus) that has been used as the flagship species for conservation (P. Fernando 1993,1997, 1998; Jayawardene 1994; Santiapillai and Jackson 1990).
 The leopard, other than for a few indirect studies in the past (Eisenberg & Lockhart, 1971; Santiapillai et al, 1982, de Silva & Jayaratne, 1994), was largely ignored and its conservation not adequately addressed until recently.
 The last decade has seen a change, with the leopard taking a more prominent place in Sri Lanka and the work of WWCTs Leopard Project addressing the earlier lack of scientific data and specific conservation.
 The importance of this ongoing full-scale leopard research project is therefore critical for the preservation of this vital predator species.

-The conservation of the Sri Lankan leopard in its natural habitat.
+Project Impetus: The conservation of the Sri Lankan leopard in its natural habitat.

 The main thrust behind our research is the future conservation of the Sri Lankan leopard (Panthera pardus kotiya) in its natural habitat.
 It has long been accepted that no comprehensive and cohesive species conservation strategy can be mapped out, let alone implemented without a thorough grounding in the life history of the species in question.
-By studying the fundamental aspects of leopard ecology – including range use, diet and sociability - and behaviour we are attempting to fill the void that existed in this regard in Sri Lanka.
+By studying the fundamental aspects of leopard ecology – including range use, diet and sociability - and behavior we are attempting to fill the void that existed in this regard in Sri Lanka.